Scattering diagrams, Hall algebras and stability conditions: Introduction

 \subsection{Cluster scattering diagram}

 Let $Q$ be a 2-acyclic quiver and consider the Lie algebra $\g=\C[N^+]$ as above.
+Assume that the form $\<-,-\>$ is non-degenerate.
 Let $\DD$ be an arbitrary scattering diagram taking values in $\g$.
 Any wall $\dd$ of $\DD$ is contained in a hyperplace $n^\perp$ for a unique primitive element $n\in N^+$.
 We say that $\dd$ is incoming if it contains the vector Kontsevich and Soibelman proved that a consistent scattering diagram taking values in $\g$ is uniquely specified up to equivalence by its set of incoming walls and their associated wall-crossing automorphisms.

 Consider the consistent scattering diagram in $\g$ whose only incoming walls are the hyperplanes $\dd_i=e_i^\perp$ with associated elements

 It is this scattering diagram which plays a key role in \cite{ghkk}.
 We call it the the {cluster scattering diagram} of $Q$, since the adjoint action of $\Phi_\DD(\dd_i)$ is given by the cluster transformation